-Staff recommendation: Staff recommends that the Planning and City Commission continue to work with the Parks and Rec Advisory Committee to ensure the park details meet the vision and need for the community.
-Staff also recommends adopting revised language that provides additional description of the South-Central Open Space Network /Linear Park and the Low Impact Conservation Area into the proposed parks acquisition language and recommends that both parks be added to the Parks Master Plan and the proposed Trail System be added to the Transportation System Plan (TSP) and Trails Master Plan as needed.

-Planning Commission recommendation: Planning Commission will provide additional direction at the January 15, 2020 Planning Commission meeting
+Staff recommendation: Staff recommends that the Planning and City Commission adopt the proposed revised parks acquisition language and recommends that both parks be added to the Parks Master Plan and the proposed Trail System be added to the Transportation System Plan (TSP) and Trails Master Plan as needed.
+Planning Commission recommendation: Planning Commission supported the proposed code presented to the PRAC in January and should let staff know if they disagree with the three minor revisions suggested by PRAC.